gonzjv/scandi-front-end/README.md

 npm start
 ```

-### It's not perfect, but great graphql & react class components experience! ⛳
+It's not perfect, but great graphql & react class components experience! ⛳

+Thank you and have a sunny 🌻 day!